staadecker/Titration-Model/README.md

 # Titration Model
-Python script that produces the titration curve below using a mathematical model.
+Python script that produces the titration curve below by simulating the equilibrium reactions throughout the titration.

 ![Titration Curve](/titration_curve.png)